percona/psmdb-docs/source/index.rst

 Percona Server for MongoDB Documentation
 ========================================

-|Percona Server for MongoDB| is a free, enhanced, fully compatible, open source, drop-in replacement for MongoDB 3.2 Community Edition with enterprise-grade features.
+|PSMDB| is a free, enhanced, fully compatible, open source, drop-in replacement
+for MongoDB 3.2 Community Edition with enterprise-grade features.
 It requires no changes to MongoDB applications or code.

-Percona Server for MongoDB provides:
+|PSMDB| provides the following features:

-* MongoDB's original `MMAPv1 <https://docs.mongodb.org/manual/core/mmapv1/>`_ storage engine, and the default `WiredTiger <https://docs.mongodb.org/manual/core/wiredtiger/>`_ engine
+* MongoDB's original `MMAPv1`_ storage engine,
+  and the default `WiredTiger`_ engine
-* Optional :ref:`PerconaFT <perconaft>` and `MongoRocks <http://rocksdb.org>`_ storage engines
+* Optional :ref:`PerconaFT <perconaft>`, :ref:`inmemory`,
+  and `MongoRocks`_ storage engines
 * :ref:`Percona TokuBackup <toku-backup>` for creating dynamic backups while data remains fully accessible and writable (*hot backup*)
-* :ref:`External SASL authentication <ext-auth>` using OpenLDAP or Active Directory
+* :ref:`External SASL authentication <ext-auth>`
+  using OpenLDAP or Active Directory
-* :ref:`Audit logging <audit-log>` to track and query database interactions of users or applications
+* :ref:`Audit logging <audit-log>`
+  to track and query database interactions of users or applications

 .. note:: PerconaFT has been deprecated and will not be available in future releases.